Sandy Kanehl, M.Ed., CSAC, CPRS Chief Executive Officer

 What Recovery Means to Sandy….”Recovery means health, hope, gratitude and giving back… and that’s what we’re fostering at Roads to Recovery!

-Mike Davidson, CPRS, Program Manager, Recovery Coach
+Mike Davidson, CPRS, Recovery Coach Chief Operating Officer

 Mike has been with Roads to Recovery Since May, 2014 first serving as the Board President and then beginning on April 1, 2015 as the Program Manager.
 Mike has spent over 20 years in the treatment industry working in counseling, program development, supervision, and marketing.
 Mike spent the last 10 years before coming to Roads to Recovery doing humanitarian aid work throughout the world in places like Cuba, Guatemala, Honduras, and Dominican Republic.
 Mike has 32 years of recovery and during his spare time can be found fishing, hunting, or kayaking.